-- 1 flax egg (3 tbsp of water w/ 1 tbsp of flax)
+- 1 flax egg (3 tbsp of water w/ tbsp of ground flaxseed)

 - In a food processor, combine the buckwheat flour, monk fruit & stevia, salt, and baking powder.

-- Slowly add the palm shortening, the milk, & flax egg.
+- Slowly add the coconut shortening, coconut milk, and flax egg.

-- Once a dough forms, remove it from the food processor, wrap the dough in plastic or beeswax wrap, and place it in the fridge for 2 hours.
+- Once the dough forms carefully take it out of the food processor, wrap the dough in plastic or beeswax wrap, and place it in the fridge.

 - Preheat the oven to 350°F.

-- Remove half of the dough from the refrigerator, roll out on a well-floured surface and cut into heart shapes or your shape of choice using a cookie cutter.
+- Remove half the dough from the refrigerator, roll out of a well-floured surface and cut into heart shapes or your shape of choice using a cookie cutter.

-- Change the parchment paper out often if it becomes too greasy.
+- Change the parchment paper out if it becomes too greasy.

-- Spoon about 1 tablespoon of jam onto each cut-out.*
+- Use 1-2 tablespoons of strawberry chia jam onto each heart cut-out.